vspefs/makefile-cxx-module/README.md

 4. There should be some script to automatically set CXX_STDMODULE.
 I didn't write one, though.

 5. There is a problem with module partitions.
 CMIs of module partitions have ':'s in their names, which is not handled correctly by gcc during generation.
 Another gcc patch could easily fix it.
 I'm considering commiting a patch and I will let you know.
+Update: For God's sake, there are some other problems with module partitions.
+I'll try to fix it.

 Other Words: